 A couple of small peaks later, the trail passed by "Chet's Lookout", a large rock adjacent to the trail with a rickety ladder ascending it.
 Unfortunately, this was yet another example of the Used-to-be-View; the trees had grown up sufficiently that there really wasn't a view at all.

 Another mile or so after the not-lookout was "Domey's Dome", clearly named by the same committee that gave us "Boaty McBoatface", and the beginning of an amazingly poorly blazed stretch of trail.
 There were three trails exiting the summit: LT south (where I came from), and two other trails potentially going north.
 Neither were blazed.
-I guessed, based on the position of the southbound blaze (into which someone had etched "S" and an arrow), which of the two trails must have been north, but it was rather disconcerting to hike for well over a mile before seeing another blazed.
+I guessed, based on the position of the southbound blaze (into which someone had etched "S" and an arrow), which of the two trails must have been north, but it was rather disconcerting to hike for well over a mile before seeing another blaze.

 I pushed through the rest of the day to Jay Camp, passing by a hilariously tiny and dilapidated shelter just past the VT 242 road crossing; I presume the shelter is there to misdirect locals who know there's a shelter "near the road" and don't venture far enough down the trail to realize where the actual shelter is.